Why Photography is A True Artistic Discipline - Part 1

 This organization allows me to focus on the essentials: create new photographic artworks.

 Let’s return to art.
 Art has not escaped the methodical organization of the human mind.
 Many philosophers or thinkers have tried to establish a ranking.
 Today, the following list prevails.
 It was established by Etienne Souriau in the 20th century.

 - Architecture and Sculpturee.

 - Cinema and Photography.

-However, we must emphasize that there is a more general classification of the arts:
+However, I must emphasize that there is a more general classification of the arts:

 - Visual Arts: painting, drawing, photography.

 Regardless of classification, photography appears in each type.
 Obviously, photography is a recognized form of art.
 Artistic photographers can create emotions, convey messages, evoke questions, and share intimate concerns.
 The artistic photography does not depend on the medium used, although I consider an artistic photo as a printed image on paper.